Aliases for PIAS1 Gene

 GeneCards Summary for PIAS1 Gene

 PIAS1 (Protein Inhibitor Of Activated STAT 1) is a Protein Coding gene.
-Diseases associated with PIAS1 include testicular germ cell cancer.
-Among its related pathways are IL6-mediated signaling events and Transport to the Golgi and subsequent modification.
+Diseases associated with PIAS1 include Testicular Germ Cell Cancer.
+Among its related pathways are Transcription-Coupled Nucleotide Excision Repair (TC-NER) and Integrated Pancreatic Cancer Pathway.
 GO annotations related to this gene include nucleic acid binding and ligase activity.
 An important paralog of this gene is ZMIZ1.

 UniProtKB/Swiss-Prot for PIAS1 Gene